Melayu Kingdom: Etymology

-There are different proposals for the origin of the word Melayu ('Malay').
+There are different theories for the origin of the word Melayu ('Malay').
 One theory suggests that it is derived from the Javanese terms melayu or mlayu (to steadily accelerate or to run), to describe the strong current of a river in Sumatra that today bears the name Sungai Melayu ('Melayu river') which is the right branch going upriver of Batang Hari whose watershed reaches Pagarruyung.
 The name was later possibly adopted by the Melayu Kingdom, as it is common for people in the region to be known by the name of the river on which they settled.

-Another theory holds that it originated from the Tamil words Malai and ur meaning "mountain" and "city, land", respectively.
+Another theory holds that it originated from the Tamil words Malay and ur meaning "mountain or cave" and "city, land", respectively.
 It could possibly referred to Barisan Mountains, the mountain range in Sumatra.

-An early literary appearance where the word "Malayadvipa", which means "mountainous island", is described in chapter 48, Vayu Purana as one of the provinces in the eastern sea that was full of gold and silver.
-Some scholars equate the term with Sumatra, but several Indian scholars believe the term may refer to the peninsula, while Sumatra is more correctly associated with Suvarnadvipa (an ancient name referred to Sumatra) which means "The Gold Land" and the Barisan Mountains which is the mountainous range scattered from north to the south Sumatra hemisphere.
-Then, the term "Maleu-Kolon" was used in Geographia by Ptolemy which is believed to have originated from the Sanskrit term malayakolam or malaikurram, referring to a geographical part of peninsula.
+An early literary appearance can be found in chapter 48, Vayu Purana, where the word "Malayadvipa", which means "mountainous island", is described as one of the provinces in the eastern sea that was full of gold and silver.
+Some scholars equate the term with Sumatra, but several Indian scholars believe the term may refer to the Malay Peninsula, which is evidence in the formation of Titiwangsa range that runs down the length of Peninsular Malaysia.
+The area around this mountainous range is known to be rich with gold mineralization, which befits the description of Malayadvipa.

+Then, the term "Maleu-Kolon" was used in Ptolemy's Geographia which is believed to have originated from the Tamil term malayakolam or malaikurram, referring to a geographical part of peninsula.
 In 7th century, the first use of the term for a nation or a kingdom was recorded by Yijing.

-The East Javanese Anjukladang inscription dated from 937 CE Mataram Kingdom stated that the Sima status was awarded to the Anjukladang village and a jayastambha (victory monument) was later upgraded to a temple, the monument was erected in recognition of their service on repelling the invading forces from Malayu.
+The East Javanese Anjukladang inscription, dated from 937 CE in Mataram kingdom, stated that the Sima status was awarded to the Anjukladang village and a jayastambha (victory monument) was later upgraded to a temple, the monument was erected in recognition of their service on repelling the invading forces from Malayu.
 The temple mentioned here is probably the Candi Lor (made of bricks and now in ruins) located in Candirejo village in Nganjuk Regency.
-The mentioning of invading Malayu forces refers to the old term: "Sumatran Malayu Kingdom", which probably is thought to refer to Srivijaya instead.
-This means that by the 10th century, the Javanese identified their Sumatran-based enemy as "Malayu".
+The mentioning of invading Malayu forces refers to the old term "Sumatran Malayu Kingdom", which probably refers to Srivijaya.
+This means that by the 10th century, the Javanese identified their Sumatra-based enemy as "Malayu" or at least the "Malay soldiers of Srivijaya".